jjvanzon/JJs-Reference-Architecture/patterns.md

 #### NewLinkTo

-If you are linking objects together that you know are new, you may create better-performing variations for `LinkTo`, called `NewLinkTo`, that omit the expensive checks:
+If you are linking objects together, that you *know are new*, you may create better-performing variations for `LinkTo`, called `NewLinkTo`, that omit expensive checks:

 ```cs
 public static void NewLinkTo(this Child child, Parent parent)